pnp/teams-dev-samples/samples/app-coorporatehelper-tab/README.md

   - Select **Add scope**
     * The domain part of the **Scope name** displayed just below the text field should automatically match the **Application ID** URI set in the previous step, with `/access_as_user` appended to the end:
         * `api://[ngrokDomain].ngrok-free.app/00000000-0000-0000-0000-000000000000/access_as_user.
   - In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
-Each of the following IDs needs to be entered:
+Each of the following IDs needs to be entered.
+Ensure you check the "Authorized scopes" check box for your new scope as you add each authorized client application, then click "Add application".
     * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)
     * `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (Teams web application)
   **Note** If you want to test or extend your Teams apps across Office and Outlook, kindly add below client application identifiers while doing Azure AD app registration in your tenant: